 number - The maximum number of IP addresses that can be mapped to an interface in the binding table.
-(Range: 1-32)
+(Range: 1-16 for ACL mode; 1-1024 for MAC mode)

+Mode: ACL

-Mode: ACL, Maximum Binding: 5 Mode: MAC, Maximum Binding: 16
+Maximum Binding: 5

 - This command sets the maximum number of address entries that can be mapped to an interface in the binding table for the specified mode (ACL binding table or MAC address table) including dynamic entries discovered by DHCP snooping and static entries set by the ip source-guard command. - The maximum binding for ACL mode restricts the number of "active" entries per port.
 If binding entries exceed the maximum number in IP source guard, only the maximum number of binding entries will be set.
 Dynamic binding entries exceeding the maximum number will be created but will not be active. - The maximum binding for MAC mode restricts the number of MAC addresses learned per port.
 Authenticated IP traffic with different source MAC addresses cannot be learned if it would exceed this maximum number.